anvaka/common-words/README.md

 ![quad tree artifacts](https://raw.githubusercontent.com/anvaka/common-words/master/docs/quad-tree-split.gif)

-`Largest quad` approach can also miss opportunities.
+The `largest quad` approach can also miss opportunities.
 What if there is no single quad large enough to fit a new rectangle, but, if united with neighbouring quads a fit can be found?

-Indeed, uniting quads helps find spots for new words, as well as removes visual artifacts.
-Many quads are united, and the text is very likely to appear on intersection of two quads:
+Indeed, uniting quads helps to find spots for new words, as well as removes visual artifacts.
+Many quads are united, and the text is likely to appear on intersection of two quads:

 ![quad tree no artifacts](https://raw.githubusercontent.com/anvaka/common-words/master/docs/quad-tree-no-artifact.gif)